sampsyo/home/_posts/2014-11-06-quala-codegen.md

 excerpt: |
     My C and C++ type annotation project, Quala, aims to enable type-aware compiler research.
 This post demonstrates a type system that can insert dynamic null-pointer dereference checks to stop segfaults before they happen.
 ---
-My on-again, off-again, open-source side project, [Quala][], adds custom type annotations to a C and C++ compiler.
+My perennial open-source side project, [Quala][], adds custom type annotations to a C and C++ compiler.
 One critical feature for me is that Quala's annotations are visible throughout the entire compilation lifecycle.
 The annotations don't end in the frontend; you can use an LLVM pass to do things with your annotations that would be difficult or impossible with a purely syntactic system.

 For example, Quala makes it easy to implement *type-driven program instrumentation*.
-Unlike syntax-level systems along the lines of [CQual][], you can do your instrumentation in the comfort of the compiler IR while using language-level type information.
+Unlike syntax-level systems along the lines of [CQual][], you can do your instrumentation and heavyweight analysis in the comfort of the compiler IR while exploiting language-level type information.

 This kind of hybrid language/compiler work comes up surprisingly often in my research and that of similarly-inclined, [ASPLOS][]y academics.

 I recently added a library to Quala to help use this pattern.
-To demonstrate it, I built a compiler pass that automatically catches and prevents null-pointer dereferences.
+To demonstrate it, I built a type system and compiler pass that, together, can prevent null-pointer dereferences.

 ## Null Check Insertion